-- (1) the type of response to the Written Request (i.e., complete or partial response); - (2) the status of the application (i.e., withdrawn after the supplement has been filed or pending); - (3) the action taken (i.e., approval, complete response); or - (4) the exclusivity determination (i.e., granted or denied).
+- (1) the type of response to the Written Request (i.e. complete or partial response); - (2) the status of the application (i.e. withdrawn after the supplement has been filed or pending); - (3) the action taken (i.e. approval, complete response); or - (4) the exclusivity determination (i.e. granted or denied).

-FDA will post the medical, statistical, and clinical pharmacology reviews on the FDA website.
+FDA will post the medical, statistical, and clinical pharmacology reviews on the FDA website.3

-If you wish to discuss any amendments to this Written Request, please submit proposed changes and the reasons for the proposed changes to your application.
+If you wish to discuss any amendments to this Written Request, submit your proposed changes using strikethrough and underline (Text added is underlined.
+Text deleted is strikethrough.) and the reasons for the proposed changes to your application.
 Submissions of proposed changes to this request should be clearly marked "PROPOSED CHANGES IN WRITTEN REQUEST FOR PEDIATRIC STUDIES" in large font, bolded type at the beginning of the cover letter of the submission.
 You will be notified in writing if any changes to this Written Request are agreed upon by the Agency.

 Please note that, if your trial is considered an "applicable clinical trial" under section 402(j)(1)(A)(i) of the PHS Act, you are required to comply with the provisions of section 402(j) of the PHS Act with regard to registration of your trial and submission of trial results.
-Additional information on submission of such information can be found on the Clinical Trials website.
+Additional information on submission of such information can be found on the Clinical Trials website.4